This is the 18th post of a 50 article series for new marketers at B2B startups.

 - Sales agrees to respond to all MQLs within 24 hours to schedule a demo

-- Customer Success agrees to touch all customers once per month and understand their product usage to prevent churn
+- Customer Success agrees to connect with all customers once per month and understand their product usage to prevent churn

 This agreement should actually be discussed and documented with the leaders of each functional area.
 Having the expectations clear and in writing keeps everyone on the same page.